Donalsonville, Georgia: Alday family murders

-Billy Isaacs cooperated with prosecutors and received a twenty-year sentence for armed robbery.
+Billy Isaacs cooperated with prosecutors and received a forty-year sentence for armed robbery and burglary.
 Carl Isaacs, Coleman, and Dungee were tried by jury in Seminole County in 1973, convicted, and sentenced to death.
 All three convictions and sentences were overturned by the U.S. Court of Appeals for the 11th Circuit in 1985, on the grounds that the pool of local jurors had been tainted by excess pretrial publicity.
 All three defendants were re-tried in 1988 and were again convicted; however, only Carl Isaacs was sentenced to death, Coleman and Dungee receiving life sentences.

 Carl Isaacs was executed on May 6, 2003, at Georgia Diagnostic and Classification State Prison in Jackson, by lethal injection.
 At the time of his execution, aged 49, he was the longest-serving death row inmate anywhere in the US, having spent 30 years on death row prior to execution.

 Billy Isaacs was released from prison in 1993, and died in Florida on May 4, 2009.
 George Dungee died in prison on April 4, 2006.
-Only Wayne Coleman remains incarcerated (as of 2022).
+Only Wayne Coleman remains incarcerated (as of 2023).

 The murders were the subject on an award-winning 1977 documentary called Murder One directed by Fleming 'Tex' Fuller.
 Fuller then wrote a screenplay, which was filmed as the 1988 film, Murder One, starring Henry Thomas.
 The 1988 film was widely released in North America, but it wasn't released in southwest Georgia near where the killings took place, so as not to offend people.